Booking.com: best prices

 The Costa Vasca as the coast of the Basque Country is known has good beaches, rugged cliffs and coves with a backdrop of tree-covered hills.
 It has a selection of pretty fishing villages and resorts.
 Most attractive of all is San Sebastian.

 San Sebastian is a fashionable and attractive resort and home to one of Spain's grandest hotels, the Marià Cristina.
 The town nestles in a bay with a hill at each end topped by a tower.
 The Monte Urgull in the East and Monte Igueldo in the West.
 There is a funicular to take you to the top of Monte Igeldo.
+The Romantic district and the old town are both quite stunning.

 For some of the best scenery take the coast road from Zarautz near to San Sebastian and drive to Bilbao to enjoy the rugged coastline and the picturesque villages along the way.
-Zaraut has a lovely old town and good beaches.
+Zarautz has a lovely old town and good beaches.
 Once you get to Bilbao visit the fabulous Guggenheim museum, the Vizcaya bridge, and a new futuristic metro system designed by Norman Foster.

 Between San Sebastian and Bilbao is Guernica (Gernika) which was made famous by Picasso's painting of the outrage of the world's first saturation bombing raid carried out by Nazi aircraft at the request of Franco.